On Birman's sequence of Hardy-Rellich-type inequalities: The Continuous Ces aro Operator and its Generalizations

 The fact, $ \sigma(T_1) = C(1;1)$, as well as the resolvent formula \eqref{7.71} for $T_1$ are well-known, we refer, for instance, to \cite{BHS65}, and \cite{Bo68} (see also \cite{ABR15}, \cite{GL-S09}, \cite{LL-SPZ15}, \cite{Le73}, and the references cited therein).
 What appears to be less well-known is the a.c. nature of the spectrum of $T_1$ and the spectral representation in terms of the Mellin transform.
 Much of the work on the spectral theory for $T_1$ focused on $p$-dependence of the spectrum in $L^p$-spaces (on finite intervals and on the half-line), Hardy, Bergman, and Dirichlet spaces, etc. For related classes of integral operators see, for instance, \cite{Me98}, \cite{NS94}, \cite{Pr00}, and the references cited therein.

 \begin{remark} \lb{r7.8} One notes the curious fact that while the closed, symmetric operator $A_1$ in $L^2((0,\infty))$, defined by

-is the prime example of a symmetric operator with unequal deficiency indices ($1$ and $0$), and hence has no self-adjoint extensions in $L^2((0,\infty))$, the multiplication of $i d/dx$ with $x$ in \eqref{B.6} yields the self-adjoint operator $S_1$ in $L^2((0,\infty))$. $\diamond$ \end{remark}
+is the prime example of a symmetric operator with unequal deficiency indices ($1$ and $0$), and hence has no self-adjoint extensions in $L^2((0,\infty))$, the right multiplication of $i d/dx$ with $x$ in \eqref{B.6}, followed by the shift $- i/2$, yields the self-adjoint operator $S_1$ in $L^2((0,\infty))$. $\diamond$ \end{remark}

 Formula \eqref{7.48}, $T_n^{-1} = p_n\big(T_1^{-1}\big)$, $n \in \bbN$, together with the spectral theorem applied to $T_1$, then yield

 Equivalently, introducing the rational function $r_n$ by

 the formula